 Make Sure You Can Clean Wounds and Stop Bleeding

 Every first aid kit should contain a bulb syringe.
-This allows you to clean deep cuts and make sure all dirt and bacteria is removed.
+This allows you to clean deep cuts and make sure all dirt and bacteria are removed.
 Next, you will need to use antiseptic ointment or wipes to clean the area.

 Finally, you’ll want to close the wound until you can get to a hospital.
 You can use butterfly sutures to close a smaller cut.
-Larger cuts will need bandage wraps, gauze strips and strong waterproof adhesive tape, especially if you’ll be far from medical help, such as out in the wild on a hiking trip.
+Larger cuts will need bandage wraps, gauze pads, and strong waterproof adhesive tape, especially if you’ll be far from medical help, such as out in the wild on a hiking trip.

 Focus on Infection Prevention

 Every open wound puts you at risk of infection, and it can set in quickly.
-Make sure you have a plentiful supply of disinfectant solutions such as peroxide and alcohol.
+Make sure you have a plentiful supply of disinfectant solutions such as peroxide and alcohol wipes.
 If you have to change the wound’s dressing, you will need to clean it again and apply plenty of antibiotic solution.

 Add Pain Relief Supplies